Counselling for First Responders in Bendigo and Victoria

 Understanding the First Responder Experience

-First responders often carry two families.
-Their traditional family at home and their professional family on shift.
-Both matter.
-Both come with expectations and pressure.
-I understand the culture of stoicism and the ways people learn to push down emotions to keep doing the job.
+I understand the culture of stoicism and the ways emotions are often pushed aside to keep doing the job.
 Counselling creates space to soften that load without judgement.

-Support for the Career and Beyond
+Support Throughout Your Career and Beyond

-Confidential and Independent
+Confidential and Independent Support

 Who I Support